vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Verifiable-Computations/Introduction.md

-We would like to emphasise that this documentation is still **Work In Progress** (WIP).
-Some aspects have been covered in more detail, while others still need further expansion.
-Also, sections of this documentation might later be reorganized in order to achieve better flow.

 ## Concept

 Polygon zkEVM is a zk-rollup that executes smart contracts transparently, by publishing zero-knowledge validity proofs, while maintaining opcode compatibility with the Ethereum Virtual Machine.